Lyons was settled about 1833 as Arthursburg in Ionia County. In 1836 it was platted and renamed Lyons. It was incorporated as a village in 1859. [MPN]

 The I&L depot was west of town and served by a dray and covered coach.

-Photo Info: The Pere Marquette depot in Lyons with an approaching passenger train, taken in the early 1900's.
-[Alan Loftis collection]
+Image Info: Top, the Pere Marquette depot in Lyons with an approaching passenger train, taken in the early 1900's.
+[Alan Loftis collection].
+2nd image, another view of the GTW Lyons depot with a family posing in front.
+In 1910.
+[UML]

 1870.
 The I&L established a depot near Lyons.
 [I&L]